Na988/Nasser-ENC4265Portfolio/self_evaluation.md

 Thank you for designing such a thoughtful and forward-thinking course.
 ENC4265 has become a highlight of my semester and helped me build communication skills I’ll carry into my professional future.

 ---

+[Used ChatGPT-4o to brainstorm and also help organize my ideas and check my writing clarity and grammar]